sharontherese/latin-mass-funeral/content/prayers/index.md

 # About

-This is a collection of prayers for the newly baptized, as found in old missals, manuals, and prayer books.
+Old prayer books contain many beautiful prayers for the newly baptized, for conversions, and for parents.
+Below is a small sample of freely available old Catholic prayer books.

 # Missals and Prayerbooks